-America: Horse With No Name
+America: A Horse With no Name

 Did you know that legendary Beatles producer George Martin also manned the booth for America?
 It’s true!
 The same man who calmly received Lennon’s impossible marching orders to splice together the final version of Strawberry Fields Forever from two different takes recorded at different tempos and in different keys, and pulled it off, also produced America!
 Really!
 The very same fellow who transcribed the score for McCartney’s hummed-off-the-top-of-his-head piccolo trumpet solo for David Mason of the Royal Philharmonic – he produced America!
 He sat there in the booth, twiddling the knobs, and doubtless his thumbs, as the dullest of all dull-as-dishwater MOR white boy AM darlings went about the musical equivalent of unwrapping Kraft processed cheese slices and slapping them between soggy slabs of bleached white Wonder Bread.
 The only consolation – thank God for small mercies – is that he wasn’t with them yet when they tore this soul-crushingly drab, dreary, listless little hole in the fabric of space-time.
 A tape of the Energizer Bunny endlessly banging its head on a wee little toy piano would be far more inspiring (and certainly a lot more exciting) than this interminable morphine drip of a song, which, perhaps inevitably, I began referring to as Horse With No Tune.